CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

 In this task, you will be utilizing the GitHub Copilot Workspace to enhance coding efficiency by providing contextually relevant code suggestions.

-1. Open your project in VS Code, where you are signed in using the CloudLabs provided GithHub credentials.
+1. Open your project in VS Code, where you are signed in using the CloudLabs-provided GitHub credentials.

     ![](../../media/vscode-launch.png)